[Newbie Engineer's Memo] How to change from FTP to SFTP using proftpd

 Finally

-It was surprisingly easy to switch from FTP to SFTP communication.
+I was surprised at how easy it was to switch from FTP to SFTP communication! 🙌

-Since both methods can be used in tandem, it's also great that you can check whether there are any problems with the SFTP communication connection before switching to encryption.
+It's also great that you can use both simultaneously, allowing you to check if there are any issues with the SFTP connection before switching to encryption.

-If you're concerned about the security of your FTP communication, please give it a try.
+If you're concerned about the security of FTP communication, please give it a try.

 Thank you for reading to the end!